 Caring for Diverse Populations and Cultural Humility

-- Medicare which requires linguistically accessible services to be provided
+- Medicare requires linguistically accessible services to be provided.

 Cultural humility incorporates life-long self-evaluation and self-critique to maintain patient-physician dynamics and ensure that the relationships are mutually beneficial instead of being paternalistic.
 In practice, it means that individuals should learn to respect patients and partners from diverse groups and communities.
 Appreciation, acceptance, flexibility, and openness are the core values of cultural humility.

-- Prevalence estimated: 1 % among birth-assigned males & females (approximately 25 million people worldwide)
+Prevalence estimated: 1% among birth-assigned males and females (approximately 25 million people worldwide).